MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

 #### File types supported for classification and protection

-Classification is supported for the following file types:
+Classification-only is supported for the following file types.
+Other file types support classification when they are also protected.

 - **Microsoft Visio**: .vsdx, .vsdm, .vssx, .vssm, .vsd, .vdw, .vst​